sevimcaliskann/MoodGANimation/README.md

 As differences regarding to reading data, *dataset_mode* should be selected as 'mood' and also *train_info_file* stands for annotations file of training partition and *test_info_file* is for test partition similarly.

-For training example an example command would look like this:
+For training, an example command would look like this:

 ```
 python GANimation/train.py \